ashleyfrancisco06/picfix/final-project.md

 ### Project Planning Deliverables

-#### Your team must review the following with your instructional team BEFORE you start to code.
+#### You must review the following with your instructional team BEFORE you start to code.

 Your proposals must include: